 RIDE: Juckas Stables.
 Over 50 years at the same 150-acre farm location, ride English or Western style on well-trained horses along woodland trails.

 BIKE: Highland Lakes State Park.
-New York’s Catskills, Shawangunks, and Hudson Highlands offer some of the best mountain biking terrain in America.
+New York’s Catskills, Shawangunks, and Hudson Highlands offer some of the best mountain biking terrains in America.
 Pack your own gear, rentals and services are limited or nonexistent.
-(See Hudson Valley Mountain Bike for local info and if you’re in the market for a mountain bike, do check out The Bicycle Doctor in nearby Middletown, NY.)

 GO: Pine Bush Farmers Market.
 Find the freshest fruits and vegetables as well as “Locally Grown Arts and Entertainment.”
 Late May through mid-October on Saturdays.